Refuge areas and English nationalism

 I don’t think those jacket texts ever named the people they were attacking.
 They didn't distinguish between the academic taste of the 1950s and the modernist/Leftist poets of the 60s and 70s.
 They just had a stereotype of “intellectual – smug – inhibited – not entertaining”.
 Evidently many real books acted out that stereotype.

 The poetry world is a small self-selected group.
 This is worth thinking through.
 Evidently, people who never read any poetry are less qualified to make generalisations about poetry than people who read it all the time.
 This is a question of sovereignty, almost.
 Of the right to make judgements.
 The established “poetry elite” falls into several groups.
-Evidently there is a group whose working assets include the rejection of modernism and of the critique of the self (roughly) which has developed since 1968.
+Evidently there is a group f managers whose working assets include the rejection of modernism and of the critique of the self (roughly) which has developed since 1968.
 The populist thing involves a dual rejection: first, of the Oxford line of poetry for being too narcissistic, too smug, too sheltered from life's problems, too conservative in social attitudes.
-This is quite separate from the attack on another elite, of left-wing intellectuals, for not delivering credible accounts of lived experience and for being too esoteric in linguistic means.
+Then, quite separately, the attack on an elite of left-wing intellectuals, for not delivering credible accounts of lived experience and for being too esoteric in linguistic means.
 You can attack both groups at once.
 (It is characteristic of a populist resentment that it ignores differences between various sectors which it wants to attack.)

 Because of the history of the scene, the populist resentful group is on the Left and is educated.
-It is rather that they are less educated than the hyperliterate and are Left in a less abstract way than the readers of philosophy.
+It is rather that they are less educated than the hyperliterate, and are Left in a less abstract way than the readers of philosophy.
+This is quite unlike the UKIP vs Westminster polemic.
 You have to have sympathy for someone who is reeling out of the cinema not having understood the film.
-People encountered poetry at school – if there were people who read a Shakespeare sonnet and really didn't understand it, they were labelled as not the A-stream by the teachers, but it is unconscionable for the poetry world to go on casting them as the C-stream.
+People encountered poetry at school – if there were people who read a Shakespeare sonnet and really didn't understand it, they were labelled as not the A-stream by the teachers.
+Schools have a programme to follow, but it is unconscionable for the poetry world to go on casting them as the C-stream.
 If someone is labelled as 37th out of a field of 45 in an exam, it is quite likely that they will mentally define the 36 who were more intelligent than them as inauthentic and lost in abstraction.
 This sounds childish, but as I was saying adult behaviour in culture recycles attitudes acquired while at school.
 If you see attacks on poets with Oxbridge educations, poets with knowledge of Continental culture, poets who have read literary theory, we are seeing a “refugium” mentality, parallel to UKIP's attack on career politicians.
 You have to admit that some people are reading new-style poetry and they just don't get it, the dots don't resolve into a pattern.
 The scene shouldn’t just be built around academic stars if they are very few in number.

 If you get into the critique of everyday life, including consciousness, you can lose the sense of life being lived and offer the reader nothing to identify with.
 That is the very thing they want, so giving it away is quite a radical step.
 This may be what people mean when they talk about “abstraction”.
 I think that what the wider market wants is a poet with greater sensitivity than most people, and then poetry which has contained time.
 If poetry is an argument, if the compassion of the poet stops being visible because of the critique they are carrying out, the appeal is not there any more.
 If you are criticising the process of consciousness, you end up with zero contained time.
 There is nothing to identify with.
 Meanwhile you can reach a larger market by presenting a poet who embodies compassion and the feel of “lived time” even if they are unoriginal and evidently mediocre at key points.